JulieBorgel/abTestPower/README.md

 # abTestPower

-Minimal R package to illustrate the difference between Frequentist and Bayesian approach to A/B testing.
+Minimal R package to illustrate the difference between Frequentist and Bayesian approaches to A/B testing.

 ## Installation